Axway/agents-mulesoft/CONTRIBUTING.md

 ## Reporting New Issues

-Before filing a new task, try to make sure your problem doesn’t already exist by looking through the known issues.
+Before filing a new task, try to make sure your problem does not already exist by looking through the known issues.
 If you are experiencing a problem that you think is not documented, create an issue and attach the 'Bug' label.

+Before fixing a bug we need to reproduce and confirm it.
+In order to reproduce bugs, we require that you provide a reproducible scenario.
+Having a minimal reproducible scenario gives us important information without going back and forth to you with additional questions.

 ## Security Bugs